gelisam/hawk/doc/README.md

 ```

 Of course, tables are not the only common command-line format.
 If you don't
-need lines to be separated into fields, simply pass an empty `--field-delimiter`.
+need records to be separated into fields, simply pass an empty `--field-delimiter`.

 ```bash
 > seq 3 | hawk -d -a 'show :: [B.ByteString] -> String'
 ["1","2","3"]
 ```

-Finally, to work directly on the ByteString just pass an empty `--line-delimiter`.
+Finally, to work directly on the ByteString just pass an empty `--record-delimiter`.

 ```bash
 > seq 3 | hawk -d -D -a 'show :: B.ByteString -> String'